 and the adoptee is mature enough to receive the information.

+[Clause 13 amended by No. 34 of 2004 s.
+251.]

 14. Record of Court proceedings under repealed Act

 A reference in this Act to the record of proceedings in a court, includes a reference, where the proceedings were under the repealed Act, to the record kept by the registrar of the Court, whether the proceedings were in the Court or the Supreme Court and whether before or after commencement, and includes a certified copy or a memorandum of an order of adoption mentioned in section 13A(2) of the repealed Act.